pplettner/30days-german/content/Day16.md

 number = st.sidebar.slider('Select a number:', 0, 10, 5)
 st.write('Selected number from slider widget is:', number)
 ```

-Schauen wir uns the custom colors that we've used in this app, which is specified in the `.streamlit/config.toml` file:
-- `primaryColor="#F39C12"` - This sets the primary color to orange.
-Notice the orange colors in the slider widget.
-- `backgroundColor="#2E86C1"` - This sets the background color to blue.
-Notice the main panel has a blue background color.
-- `secondaryBackgroundColor="#AED6F1"` - This sets the secondary background color to dark gray.
-Notice the gray background color of the sidebar and the background color of the code box in the main panel.
-- `textColor="#FFFFFF"` - The text color is set to white.
-- `font="monospace"` - This sets the font to monospace.

 Schauen wir uns auf die individuelle Farben, die wir in dieser App verwendet haben und die in der Datei `.streamlit/config.toml` angegeben sind:
 - `primaryColor="#F39C12"` - Damit wird die Primärfarbe auf Orange eingestellt.
 Siehe die orangen Farben im Slider-Widget.